AlexEnrique/IC-alex/README.md

 * The <code>temperature box</code> enables you to change the temperature to what value you want.
 * The button <code>Set temperature</code> changes to the a new temperature, the last one writted in the box or in the slider.
 * The button <code>Phase transition</code> changes the temperature to the phase transition temperature.
 It will be displayed at the browser console.
+  + Keep in mind that the Boltzmann constant and the coupling term of the Hamiltonian are set to 1.

 + The options of <code>Spins arrangment</code> are:
   - Random,